nocobase/docs/docs/en-US/handbook/ui/blocks/block-settings/linkage-rule.md

 > **Note**: This feature is supported starting from **v1.7.0-beta.2**

-It is possible to dynamically configure options for field types such as `select`, `radioGroup`, `multipleSelect`, and `checkboxGroup`.
+It is allow to dynamically configure options for field types such as `select`, `radioGroup`, `multipleSelect`, and `checkboxGroup`.
 The available options can be automatically change based on other form fields.

 #### **Example: Controlling Subcategories Based on Product Category in a Product Management System**